 When the UE is in either Camped Normally state or Camped on Any Cell state on a cell, the UE shall attempt to detect, synchronise, and monitor intra-frequency and inter-frequency cells indicated by the serving cell.
 For intra-frequency and inter-frequency cells, the serving cell may provide explicit neighbour list, or only carrier frequency information and bandwidth information.
 UE measurement activity is also controlled by measurement rules defined in TS 38.304 [1], allowing the UE to limit its measurement activity.

+In the requirements of clause 4.2D, the exceptions for side conditions apply as follows:

+- for the UE capable of CA, the applicable exceptions for side conditions are specified in Annex B, clause B.3.2.1, for UE supporting CA in FR1.

 <End of change#2>

 <Start of change#3>